Ryan-Rutledge/FlashcardStacks/README.md

 ##Synopsis

-FlashcardStacks is a JavaScript/CSS3 library that makes it easy to add 3D-animated virtual flashcards to a webpage.
+FlashcardStacks is a JavaScript library that makes it easy to add 3D-animated virtual flashcards to a webpage.

 ## Code Example